What is your favorite opening of a concerto?

 Paganini 1., Korngold, Mozart 3., Tchaikovsky op 35. ...

-The opening of the Wieniawski #1 makes me think of surly teenager, full of youthful bravado and limitless energy, screaming out to the world that he's now the greatest violinist on the planet.
+The opening of the Wieniawski #1 makes me think of a cocky teenager, full of youthful bravado and exuberance, confidently yelling out to the world that he's now the greatest violinist on the planet.
 What else might a 17 year old violin genius like Henryk Wieniawski be thinking with an opening like that?

 I really like Wieniawski no 1.
 One of my all time favourite concertos